codingMustache/codingMustache/README.md

 ## Daily Trivia

-The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
+Which one of these is not an official development name for a Ubuntu release?
- 1. Germany
+ 1. Wily Werewolf
- 2. Taiwan
+ 2. Utopic Unicorn
- 3. China (People&#039;s Republic of)
+ 3. Mystic Mansion
- 4. United States
+ 4. Trusty Tahr

 <details>
   <summary>Answer</summary>
-  Taiwan
+  Mystic Mansion
 </details>